uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 {image file-path="img/chapters/python-grammar-example.png" alt="The image shows Python code with 'for i in range(23)' on the first line with a red underline under the final character"}

-This is because the grammar requires a colon (:) at the end of the “for” command, but it got the end of the line instead.
+This is because the grammar requires a colon (:) at the end of the `for` command, but it got the end of the line instead.
 Every time you get a syntax error in a program, it is an example of a grammar at work.

 As mentioned earlier, the rules, such as “S → aSa”, are called productions.
 In this case, the whole process starts with an “S”, and ends up producing a mixture of “a”s and “b”s.
-The characters “a” and “b” are called terminals because they can’t be replaced by anything - they are a terminal state.
+The characters “a” and “b” are called {glossary-link term="terminal" reference-text="Grammars"}terminals{glossary-link end} because they can’t be replaced by anything - they are a terminal state.
 “S” is called a “non-terminal” because it is on the left hand side of a production, and will be replaced with something else.
 In most of our examples, non-terminals are written as a capital letter, and terminals are in lower case.